 - Chris Bunce, Professor of Translational Cancer Biology, University of Birmingham

-As Blood Cancer UK, we are in a prime position to act on these opportunities.
-We bring together people affected by blood cancer, researchers and health care professionals to ensure we are focused on what matters most as well as funding the best quality science that will lead to the advances in treatment and outcomes.
+As Blood Cancer UK we will always put what matters to people affected by blood cancer first.
+We are in a unique position to bring together our community inculding researchers and health care professionals to invest in the best quality science that will lead to the advances in treatment and outcomes.
 Because we’re stronger together.

 Nothing about us without us, to quote the well-known phrase.
 Being involved in this process has helped me understand just how important the patient voice is to Blood Cancer UK.
 We have been listened to at every step.

 - Ally Boyle, diagnosed with myelodysplastic syndrome (MDS) in 2008